Skip to Content

 Are Mushrooms Bad for Your Garden?
 Mushroom Roles & Benefits

-Mushrooms are a familiar sight in gardens, as they are known to flourish in the specific environments that gardens provide.
+It is a common sight to find mushrooms flourishing in gardens, as they are well-suited to the distinct environment that gardens provide.

 Most mushrooms growing in the garden are seen as harmless, but that may not always actually be the case.